 Le ActiveBase ergonomic stoolis a seating solution that makes it easier to maintain the best posture, the natural posture.
 By correcting your posture, this seat helps to reposition your spine.
 So you can reduce back pain and improve your well-being.
 The versatile ergonomic stool also offers a mobility function, directed at the seat and/or the foot of the seat.
 With this mobility system, ActiveBase lets you be active while sitting.
 Say goodbye to the fixed sitting position, and use the mobility of the stool to energise your whole body.

 According to recent estimates, 31 % of the world's population do not take part in the recommended amount of physical activity to protect their health. health.
 Unfortunately, this lack of physical activity has a direct impact on health.
-More than half the population prefers inactivity to physical exercise.
-Rather tempting, isn't it?
-And yet prolonged inactivity causes serious dangers that are often not reversible.
+More than half of the population prefers inactivity to physical exercise.
+Quite tempting, isn't it?
+And yet prolonged inactivity causes serious dangers that are often irreversible.
 Let's find out together what a sedentary lifestyle is.
-What is the situation with sedentary lifestyles in France?
-What impact does it have on our health?
+What is the situation in France?
+What are the impacts on our health?
 How can we combat a sedentary lifestyle?

 How do you define sedentary lifestyle ?